echtr/txtVAR/README.md

 ## Wiki:

 #### Basics:
- - You do not need to put the extensions of the text files: database.txt => txtdb("database")
+ - You do not need to put the extensions of the text files: database.txt => txtvar("database")
  - Simply variable definition: var1 > var1value (You have to leave a space before and after the '>' sign.)
- - The append_var () function moves to the next line before defining a variable.
+ - The append_var() function moves to the next line before defining a variable.

 <br>